 Perform your self-exam on the same day each month, (preferably immediately after menstruation has ceased as breasts are their least swollen at this time) and report anything suspicious to your doctor right away.

 Have you had a mammogram this year?
 We offer convenient scheduling, including Saturdays.
-Call 1.800.4BAYLOR to schedule yours at one of Baylor Plano’s three convenient locations.
+Call 1.800.4BAYLOR to schedule yours at one of Baylor Scott & White - Plano’s three convenient locations.